Welcome to Vilas County Commission on Aging

 Who Should Seek Help from a Benefit Specialist?

-Older persons who want to know more about any private or public benefit; Older persons who need help in organizing the paperwork and applying for benefits; or Older persons who have been denied a benefit that they think they are entitled to receive.
+Older persons who want to know more about any private or public benefit; Older persons who need help in organizing the paperwork and applying for benefits; or Older persons who have been denied a benefit they think they are entitled to receive.

 What Can a Benefit Specialist Help You With?